barzansaeedpour/GUI-docker-python-Xming/README.md

 - Open a terminal in Xming directory and enter the following command.
 This should run Xming on your windows.
     - ```Xming.exe -ac```

+Step 2: How to run the GUI in docker

 - Open a terminal in the project directory and enter the following commands:

     - ```set DISPLAY=192.168.1.6:0.0``` (change the ip with your ip)